Mining Intelligence and News

 Summary:

 The primary structural controls on the Upper Freeport coal basin are localized syn-depositional anticlines and synclines that directly influence the accumulation of peat bogs.
 These structures create gently folded and rolling coal strata.
-The axis of the Waynesburg and Port Royal (Irwin) synclines pass through the center and eastern portions of the properties with a trend and incline to the Northeast.
-The Amity, Murrysville, and Belle Vernon anticlines (listed from west to east) reside to the center and western portions of the properties.
-These anticlines often coincide with thicker coal seams where peat accumulated in domes along the anticlinal crest.
-It is understood that local anticlines represent the upthrown side of syn-depositionally active deep faults.
-Inversely, fluvial channel sediments were deposited on the structural downthrown side within synclines.
+The axes of the Waynesburg and Port Royal (Irwin) synclines pass through the central and eastern portions of the properties with a trend and dip to the northeast.
+The Amity, Murrysville, and Belle Vernon anticlines (listed from west to east) are located in the central and western portions of the properties.
+These anticlines often coincide with thicker coal seams where peat accumulated in domes along the anticlinal crests.
+It is understood that local anticlines represent the upthrown side of syn-depositional active deep faults.

-The coal to be produced at the Mon Valley Complex is typically high-volatile (>31% volatile matter) bituminous coal.
+The coal to be produced at the Mon Valley Complex is typically high volatile (>31% volatile matter) bituminous coal.

 Reserves